 Our philosophy towards growth includes a continuous evaluation to determine whether a particular opportunity, capability, or customer need is best developed internally or purchased through a strategic acquisition.
 We evaluate potential acquisitions, including those in the electrical distribution industry, the integrated supply market and other non-electrical distributors that would complement our customers' overall supply needs.
 We have completed 18 acquisitions representing total annual sales of over \$1.1 billion.
-In addition, we have recently entered into an asset purchase agreement to acquire a northeastern electrical distributor with annual sales of approximately \$22 million, subject to regulatory approval.
+In addition, we have recently signed a letter of intent to acquire a northeastern electrical distributor with annual sales of approximately \$22 million, subject to final contract negotiations and regulatory approval.